-- To each other and metallic conduits (entrance, riser, tie, and station), a) shall be bonded together and grounded to the grounding busbar (TMGB/TGB). - b) Shall not be more than 150 mm (50 ft) from the point of entrance, refer to Figure 7. - OSP Cables Entering User Buildings Grounding Requirements - Station Terminal Equipment is represented by such items as i) telephones, answering sets, PBX's, data and alarm circuits, modems, computers, computer terminals, or other electronic type installations. - Telephone service, power service, and CATV shall be provided with a common ground system to protect against differences in ground potential between the systems. - 4.3.4 OSP Cables Grounding and Bonding Installation Requirements maintained and safety hazards are highlighted and corrected.
-When an existing electrical protection device (bond and grounding connection and conductor, station protector) is found to be missing, defective or damaged, a report identifying (maintenance holes, pedestal, terminal no., and location) each item is to be issued promptly.
+- a) To each other and metallic conduits (entrance, riser, tie, and station), shall be bonded together and grounded to the grounding busbar (TMGB/TGB). - b) Shall not be more than 15 m (50 ft.) from the point of entrance, refer to Figure 7: Typical Bonding and Grounding at Cable Entrance (OSP Cable). - c) OSP Cables Entering User Buildings Grounding Requirements - Station Terminal Equipment is represented by such items as telephones, answering sets, PBX's, data and alarm circuits, modems, computers, computer terminals, or other electronic type installations. - ii) Telephone service, power service, and CATV shall be provided with a common ground system to protect against differences in ground potential between the systems. - iii) All exposed-OSP telecommunication cable that enters Buildings shall be protected with UL-listed protector terminal.
+Solid state protectors terminal are preferred; however other types of protectors are acceptable (i.e., surge arrestor)

+4.3.4 OSP Cables Grounding and Bonding Installation Requirements

+This section is to insure that the electrical protection system is well maintained and safety hazards are highlighted and corrected.
+When an existing electrical protection device (bond and grounding connection and conductor, station protector) is found to be missing, defective or damaged, a report identifying (maintenance hole, pedestal, terminal no., and location) each item is to be issued promptly.
 The report is to be forwarded to the responsible maintenance and operations agency so that immediate action can be taken to make repairs of the electrical protection system.